Data Mesh vs Data Lake: Pros, Cons, & How to Decide

 Should you implement a data mesh for your organization?

-While implementing a data mesh offers some very obvious—and attractive—benefits, it’s not without its challenges either.
+While implementing a data mesh vs data lake offers some very obvious—and attractive—benefits, it’s not without its challenges either.
 So, before you begin your data mesh journey, it’s important to consider whether a data mesh is right for your team.

 A data mesh is best for distributed organizations where data is a key component of cross-functional operations.
 These organizations tend to leverage large volumes of data sources and require faster experimentation with that data as a key component of their business operations.
 Disconnected data producers, scaling data consumers, and backlogged data teams are all signs that a data mesh is worth exploring.